Clafou/support.print/_posts/2018-12-15-configure-photo-access-privacy.md

 categories: [Troubleshooting]
 ---

-In order to add photos via the + button, the app requires permission to the photos on your device.
+In order to add photos via the + button, the app requires permission to access the photos on your device.
 If you have denied access when first asked, please follow these steps:

 * Open the Settings app on your iPhone or iPad.
 * Tap on Privacy.